| You can afford up to a: |

 That sounds great, but it’s not always the best option either.
 If the 15-year mortgage puts you uncomfortably close to your maximum — meaning you won’t have any room in your budget for emergencies or extras — you could always lock into a 30-year mortgage while making a commitment to yourself to make payments the size of the 15-year plan unless there’s a financial emergency.

 If you go with this plan it’s important to make sure your mortgage terms don’t include a penalty for paying off the loan early.
 This is known as a pre-payment penalty and lenders are required to disclose it.

 So Should I Buy a Home?

 The answer to that question depends on your financial status and your goals.
 Just because a lender is willing to give you money for a home doesn’t necessarily mean that you have to jump into homeownership.
 It’s a big responsibility that ties up a large amount of money for years.

 It’s important to remember that the mortgage lender is only telling you that you can buy a house, not that you should.
 Only you can decide whether you should make that purchase.

 Ready to get the ball rolling?
-We have current mortgage rates, right this way.
+Check out current mortgage rates.